M2 Bradley: Armament

+Protection

+The M2's base armor consists of an all-around 1 inch (25.4 mm) thick aluminum hull (mix of no. 5083 and no. 7039 alloys), heavily sloped in the front and mostly vertical on the sides and rear.
+The bottom of the hull front has an additional 0.375 inch (9.5 mm) thick steel applique plate, primarily intended to protect against mines.
+Both sides of the vehicle have an additional 0.5 inch (12.7 mm) of high hardness steel armor consisting of two quarter-inch applique armor plates spaced 1 inch apart from each other, the first spaced 3.5 inches from the aluminum hull.
+The turret, unlike the hull, is armored only in steel.
+The M2A1 version has identical armor but adds a gas particulate filter unit for NBC protection.
+This armor offers protection against threats up to and including 14.5x114mm AP.

+The M2A2 upgrade adds additional armor.
+More steel applique armor is added to the vehicle's front, requiring removal of the trim-vane.
+1.25 inch (32 mm) steel plates were added to the hull sides, replacing the earlier applique armor, as well as to the front and sides of the turret.
+The new armor covered up the infantry firing ports on the vehicle's sides.
+Spaced laminate armor was added to the hull rear, and kevlar spall liners were added to critical areas.
+Options for ERA were also added.
+These armor upgrades added about 3 tons to the vehicle's weight.

 Countermeasures

 The use of aluminum armor and the storage of large quantities of ammunition in the vehicle initially raised questions about its combat survivability.
-Spaced laminate belts and high hardness steel skirts have been added to later versions to improve armor protection.
-This has increased overall weight to 33 tons.
-However, actual combat operations have not shown the Bradley to be deficient as losses have been few.
-In friendly fire incidents in Desert Storm, many crew members survived hits that resulted in total losses for lighter USMC LAV-25 vehicles.
+Spaced laminate belts and high hardness steel skirts were added to later versions to improve armor protection, increasing overall weight to 33 tons.
+However, combat operations have not shown the Bradley to be deficient, with few losses.
+In friendly fire incidents in Desert Storm many crew members survived hits that totally destroyed lighter USMC LAV-25 vehicles.

-All versions are equipped with two four-barreled smoke grenade launchers on the front of the turret for creating defensive smoke screens, which can be loaded with chaff and flares.
+All versions are equipped with two four-barreled M257 smoke grenade launchers on the front of the turret for creating defensive smoke screens, or firing chaff or flares.

-In December 2018, the Army announced it would be installing an Israeli made active protection system the Iron Fist, on M2 Bradleys of one armored brigade as a near-term solution to enhance protection against anti-tank rockets and missiles.
-However, the original configuration proved too ineffective and delayed the installment.
+In December 2018, the Army announced it would install an Israeli-made active protection system, the Iron Fist, on M2 Bradleys of one armored brigade to enhance protection of the aging Bradley against anti-tank rockets and missiles.
+However, the original configuration proved not to be sufficiently effective, delaying installation.
 Testing in 2022 of a reconfigured version called the Iron Fist Light Decoupled were more successful, and the Army intends to field a brigade set in 2025.
+Funding to equip several dozen Bradleys with Iron Fist was secured in early 2024.